 Station S2: : Is located near the region named “Dodeka”, between the city of Ioannina and the Island.
 The above point was chosen because it seems to gather the majority of rain water.

 Station S3: Is located in the centre of the big lake, in one of the deepest points.
 No specific activities have been identified at this point.

 Station S4: Is located in the southeast side of the lake near the Municipal Community area of Katsikas.
-This point was chosen, because of agricultural and rural activities developed in the area.
+This point was chosen, because of the development of agricultural and rural activities in the area.
 At the same time, this position is the meeting point of the two main streams in the region.

 For the selection of these four points were taken into account all those factors, which give to these areas specific features, with respect to the degree of pollution.